agrajy10/invoice-app/README.md

 ## My process

 At the beginning of the project, first I outlined all the components of the app and then created static version of the app in reactjs.
 After static version, moved on to global and local state of the app and components.
-For state management I've am using react context API and reducer.
+For state management I am using react context API and reducer.
 I followed mobile-first approach to style the app, faced difficulty while trying to reorder items in invoice card for desktop view but sorted out with use of grid-template-area property in CSS.
 To keep track of changes done by user I am using localStorage.